stacknerd/ioBroker.msghub/docs/modules/MsgFactory.md

 ## What is a “Message”?

-A `Message` is the normalized payload the MsgHub uses to represent something the system wants to show to a human: tasks, status updates, appointments, shopping lists, etc.
+A `Message` is the normalized payload Message Hub uses to represent something the system wants to show to a human: tasks, status updates, appointments, shopping lists, etc.

 There is a stable **core** (required fields) and optional sections (details, metrics, attachments, actions, …).